jack-bradshaw/Mixtape/README.md

 The header and body views are designed to be controlled by presenters as per the MVP pattern.
 The `DirectHeaderPresenter` and `DirectBodyPresenter` implementations are provided for simplicity and meet most use cases, however the presenter interfaces can be directly implementated for greater control.
 The [example code](example/src/main/java/com/matthewtamlin/mixtape/example) demonstrates how views and presenters should be used.

-## License
-This library is licensed under the Apache v2.0 licence.
-Have a look at [the license](LICENSE) for details.

 ## Dependencies and Attribution
 This library uses the following open source libraries as level 1 dependencies:
 - [Android Support Library](https://developer.android.com/topic/libraries/support-library/index.html), licensed under the Apache 2.0 license.